Zontar, the Thing from Venus: Reception

 In a review for AllMovie, Paul Gaita wrote "For experienced cult movie watchers, Zontar is the cinematic equivalent of a car accident, an unpleasant spectacle from which one cannot look away".
-Chris Eggerston of Bloody Disgusting criticized the alien in the film for resembling "a human-sized shit-monster with wings", but felt that it looked better than the alien from It Conquered the World.

-Zontar, the Thing from Venus is arguably Buchanan's best known film.
+According to Greg Goodsell, writing in Filmfax magazine, Zontar, the Thing from Venus is arguably Buchanan's best known film.

 From 1981–1992 Zontar, the Magazine from Venus was published in Boston.
-It included an interview with Buchanan by Rev. Ivan Stang.
+It included an interview with Buchanan by Ivan Stang.

 Creature Feature gave the movie one star, stating it was so inept that only fans of so bad it's good films would enjoy it.

 TV Guide states that while the movie is not good, it is not as bad as its reputation suggests.

 In popular culture

 Zontar was famously spoofed by SCTV in the Season 4, Cycle 2, Episode 3 sequence "Zontar", originally broadcast October 30, 1981.